openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/README.md

 ## Package structure

 The Python* Model API consists of 3 libraries:
-* _adapters_ - implement common interface to allow Model API wrappers usage with different executors: OpenVINO, ONNX, etc. See [Model API adapters](#model-api-adapters) section
+* _adapters_ - implement a  common interface to allow Model API wrappers usage with different executors: OpenVINO, ONNX, etc. See [Model API adapters](#model-api-adapters) section
-* _models_ - implement wrappers for each architectures.
+* _models_ - implement wrappers for each architecture.
 See [Model API Wrappers](#model-api-wrappers) section
 * _pipelines_ - implement pipelines for model inference and manage the synchronous/asynchronous execution.
 See [Model API Pipelines](#model-api-pipelines) section

 ## Building Python* Model API package
 For installation Python (version 3.6 or higher) is required.
 The installation is available from source.

-Use the following command to install Python Model API from source:
+Use the following command to install Python* Model API from source:
 ```sh
 pip install <omz_dir>/demos/common/python
 ```